giovannilucente/generative_AI_trajectory_predictor/README.md

 Note: ensure that you download the dataset into the /trajectories folder.

 ### 4. Convert the dataset
 Once the dataset is downloaded, use the provided Python script to convert the raw DLR UT dataset into images that can be used for training.
-Run the following command:
+Run the following command, if you are interested in occupancy prediction:
 ```bash
 python3 rasterize_data.py
 ```